 The impact on the scholars is profound.
 In 2012, a four-year study of children enrolled at CDF Freedom Schools sites in Charlotte, NC found over 90% of the children showed no summer learning loss, and 63% showed gains in reading and reading comprehension.
 Beyond the numbers, enthusiasm for reading and for the overarching theme, "I Can Make a Difference" is visible even after a single visit to Harambee.
 By the end of the summer, our scholars are infused with stories and ideas that provide a long-term foundation for the great things they can be and do.

 Anthony's Plot Community, as part of our commitment to our neighborhood and our more than 150 public school student-neighbors, has hosted the CDF Sunnyside Freedom School since 2017.
 We are excited to provide Sunnyside Freedom School to at least 50 of our K-12 neighbors.
-Our six-week program runs 8 am-3 pm for six weeks during the summer (beginning the last week of June).
+Our program runs 8 am-3 pm for six weeks during the summer (beginning the last week of June).